(Philadelphia, PA) - Researchers at the University

 Pennsylvania Health System.

-of NIH research funds; and ranked #3 in the nation in U.S. News
+for receipt of NIH research funds; and ranked #4 in the nation in

-& World Report's most recent ranking of top research-oriented
+U.S. News & World Report’s most recent ranking of top

-the School of Medicine is recognized worldwide for its superior
+and 700 students, the School of Medicine is recognized worldwide

-education and training of the next generation of physician-scientists
+for its superior education and training of the next generation of

-The University of Pennsylvania Health System includes three hospitals,
+The University of Pennsylvania Health System comprises: its

-first hospital; and Penn Presbyterian Medical Center]; a faculty practice
+the nation's first hospital; Penn Presbyterian Medical Center; a

-plan; a primary-care provider network; two multispecialty satellite
+faculty practice plan; a primary-care provider network; two multispecialty